karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

  ## Mutations

  Mutations is GraphQL's word for "any query that will change some data".
-They are very similar to queries, both in how you define them in your schema and how you implement them as resolvers, but they are completely seperate.
+They are very similar to queries, both in how you define them in your schema and how you implement them as resolvers, but they are completely separate.

  Add the mutation to our schema.